 - 1 cup frozen peas

 - In a large pot, add your chopped onion and garlic with the olive oil.

-- Add in the chopped carrots and celery to the pot with the onion and garlic and saute for an additional 5 minutes.
-Feel free to add extra oil or veggie broth to prevent sticking.
+- Add in the chopped carrots and celery and saute for an additional 5 minutes.
+Feel free to add extra oil if needed to prevent sticking.

 - Remove and discard the herbs.